-For pump/liquid (calcium or anhydrite) screeds, the moisture level should be 0.5% CM (Use Tramex Concrete Encounter blue scale).
+For pump/liquid (calcium or anhydrite) screeds, the moisture level should be 0.3% CM for underfloor heating (Use Tramex Concrete Encounter blue scale).
 Our Vermeister Primer SF can be used for anhydrite liquid screed to max 0.5% CM (One coat only).